open-tale/open-tale.github.io/_docs/03-roll-system.md

 character got overconfident when on advantage... or was able to focus and overcome a situation of disadvantage.

 **Note**: Roll modifiers are mutually exclusive.
-Only one can be applied at once.
+Only one of them can be applied at once.

 ### 3.2.
 Explosions